 Dentures are removable tooth prosthetics designed to look and function like natural teeth.
 For thousands of years, some form of denture has been used to fill in the gaps left by missing teeth, although today’s dentures are much more advanced and easier to care for.
 Most dentures are composed of replacement teeth attached to plastic bases that take on the appearance of the gums.
-They are used to compensate for one or more missing teeth, and are available as partials and complete sets of teeth.
-Many dental patients elect dentures for tooth replacement if they are not candidates for dental implants or are otherwise looking for a tooth replacement option that is more affordable and budget-friendly.
+They are used to compensate for one or more missing teeth and are available as partials and complete sets of teeth.
+Many dental patients chose dentures for tooth replacement if they are not candidates for dental implants or are otherwise looking for a tooth replacement option that is more affordable and budget-friendly.

 Frequently Asked Questions